ashish-egov/Sheet-Processing-Design/3ActorDesign.md

    - Reads metadata row (if present) for optional formatting info.
 4. Loads and initializes all required `processingClass` instances for this template.
 5. Passes each sheet’s raw data to the appropriate processor class:
-   - Includes optional metadata/context.
 6. Receives processed SheetDataMap from each processor.
 7. Merges all maps into one.
 8. Updates the original Excel file with:
    - Transformed rows
-   - Validation messages (if any)
    - Optional column formatting
-9. Returns final annotated Excel file + SheetDataMap (JSON) to the user or downstream.
+9. Returns final annotated Excel file to the user or downstream.

 ---